mikeizbicki/simd/README.md

 This package wraps thos primops in a more user friendly form.
 These primops can only be used with the llvm backend, so you must have llvm installed and compile any program using this library with the -llvm option.

+This library [is available on hackage](http://hackage.haskell.org/package/simd), and so can be installed by:

+    cabal update
+    cabal install simd

 Example usage
 ------------